-The schedule is a guide to enable students and teachers to plan their time in an efficient and effective manner.
+The schedule is a guide to enable students and teachers to plan their time efficiently and effectively.
 The assessment schedule is not fixed, as there are many reasons for a change to occur.
 If tasks are to change, students will be notified.